 Now that we've gone over some general tips for managing your bankroll, let's look at how these strategies might differ depending on whether you're playing in cash games or tournaments.

-Tournament poker is a very top-heavy form of gambling, with the vast majority of prize money awarded to just a few players.
+Tournament poker, like in multi-table tournaments, is a very top-heavy form of gambling, with the vast majority of prize money awarded to just a few players.
 As such, you need to be prepared for long stretches where you don’t see any ROI, but when you do win, you can expect a big payday.

-Online cash game bankroll requirements are much lower, and there are more opportunities to win smaller amounts of money on a regular basis.
+Online cash game bankroll requirements are much lower, and there are more opportunities to win smaller amounts of money on a regular basis when playing online poker games.

 In general, you should have a larger bankroll for playing in tournaments than you would for cash games.
 This is because the variance is much higher in tournaments, and you must be prepared for those long dry spells.